Becram/k8s-api-client/README.md

 Make sure you have access to the  k8s api server

-# to deploy in you cluster
+# To deploy in your cluster

 ```
 kustomize build kustomize/overlays | kubectl apply -f -